-Major Cities Stream: which will flow directly to municipalities to ensure funds are directed to areas where chronic homelessness is most prevalent and;
+- Cities Stream: which will flow directly to municipalities to ensure funds are directed to areas where there is the highest incidence of renters in severe housing need and;

 Qualifications for funding

-Costs must be associated with one of the three categories noted below to develop permanent housing under the Rapid Housing Initiative:
+Costs must be associated with one of the three categories noted below (including the acquisition of land):

-Projects funded under the Rapid Housing Initiative (RHI) must be constructed within 12 months of the investment plan being agreed to, operate for a minimum of 20 years, and meet the following affordability criteria:
+Projects funded under the RHI must be constructed within 12 months of the investment plan being agreed to, operate for a minimum of 20 years, and meet the following affordability criteria:

 - All units must serve and be affordable (household is paying less than 30 per cent of gross income on housing costs) to targeted people and populations who are vulnerable and who are also, or otherwise would be, in severe housing need or people at high risk of homelessness.
 Affordability must be maintained for a minimum of 20 years.